'He put up signs reminding Arsenal players to chew' - How Wenger revolutionised English football's health h...

 “The players did question it,” adds Lewin.
 “The first four to six weeks when he took all the sugar away, they had sugar cravings.
 Some of them used to smuggle chocolate in their bags!

-“I remember in that 97-98 season, we played Blackburn at Highbury the week before Christmas and we got beat 3-1.
+“I remember in that 97-98 season, we played Blackburn at Highbury the week before Christmas and we got beaten 3-1.
 We were booed off the pitch and everyone was questioning things.

 From the food his players ate, to the amount of sleep they would get before the game – everything was changed to his way of thinking following his arrival.